mybonk/mybonk-wiki/README.md

 Unless otherwise stated all the operations in this sections are executed from MY₿ONK orchestrator.

-Learn how to use `tmux` and `tmuxinator` in the [baby rabbit holes](/baby-rabbit-holes.md), it will take a little effort to get used to it but will save you *hours* every week and streamline your operations.
+Learn how to use `tmux` and `tmuxinator` in the [baby rabbit holes](/baby-rabbit-holes.md#tmux--tmuxinator), it will take a little effort to get used to it but will save you *hours* every week and streamline your operations.
 We also made a [tmuxinator_console.yml](https://github.com/mybonk/mybonk-core/blob/master/.tmuxinator_console.yml) template available for you to reuse.

 In the following example we pass the extra 'node' parameter (`node="mybonk-jay"`), it is the network name or IP address of the node to connect to (whatever you configured in your `hosts` file, your ssh or Tailscale configuration).
-The parameter `-c` allows to set a name for the session.
+The parameter `-c` allows to name the session.

   ```
   $ cd mybonk-core
   $ tmuxinator start -p ../.tmuxinator.yml -c mybonk-jay node="mybonk-jay"
   ```

-  You can now kill the session you just created by using the following command:
+  You can kill the session you just created by using the following command:
   ```
   $ tmux kill-session -t mybonk-jay
   ```